Aria2742/Remote-SoundBox/README.md

 Use this program to remotely play sounds on another device.
 Originally written to prank a friend, but it might have other uses.

 ## NOTE
 This program requires the [JLayer library](http://www.javazoom.net/javalayer/javalayer.html) to play audio since it supports mp3 files.
+If you want to edit the code yourself and recompile, you will need the library for it to work.
+You do not need it if you are only using the compiled code.
 I used version 1.0.1 for this project.

 ## How To Use
 1. Download the remote.jar, audioList.txt, and controller.java (or controller.class if you don't want to compile the code)